saurabh-slacklife/gke-binary-auth-demo/README.md

 To access the Binary Authorization Policy configuration via `gcloud`:

-* Run `gcloud beta container binauthz policy export > policy.yaml`
+* Run `gcloud container binauthz policy export > policy.yaml`
 * Make the necessary edits to `policy.yaml`
-* Run `gcloud beta container binauthz policy import policy.yaml`
+* Run `gcloud container binauthz policy import policy.yaml`

 The policy you are editing is the "default" policy, and it applies to *all GKE clusters in the GCP project* unless a cluster-specific policy is in place.
 The recommendation is to create policies specific to each cluster and achieve successful operation (whitelisting registries as needed), and then set the default project-level policy to "Deny All Images".
 Any new cluster in this project will then need its own cluster-specific policy.